mchau29/mchau29.github.io/README.md

 ## DATA SCIENCE PROJECTS
 ### World Happiness: Multiple Linear Regression Modeling with Python (2024)
-This is a capstone project for the Data Science Fundamentals with Python and SQL Specialization (IMB).
-Data was collected from the WInternational Database (IDB) by United States Census Bureau and World Happiness Report Dataset by the World Happiness Report (WHR) organization.
+This capstone project for the Data Science Fundamentals with Python and SQL Specialization (IBM) uses data from the International Database (IDB) by the U.S. Census Bureau and the World Happiness Report (WHR) Dataset. <br />

 What makes a happy country?
-Is it the country’s economy, politics, or its people?
-Using data from the International Database (IDB) by the United States Census Bureau and the World Happiness Report Dataset by the World Happiness Report (WHR) organization, I constructed a Multiple Linear Regression model using 13 predictors to predict happiness.
-My model explains 84.86% of the variance in happiness, F(13,129) = 62.222, p < .05, r-squared = .849. <br />
+Is it the economy, politics, or its people?
+Using data from IDB and WHR, I built a Multiple Linear Regression model with 13 predictors to predict happiness, explaining 84.86% of the variance (F(13,129) = 62.222, p < .05, r-squared = .849). <br />

-According to this model, people are likely to report feeling happier when (1) their country is doing well financially and (2) their health, freedom, and social support are well-taken care of.
-Surprisingly, a person's perception of corruption in their country does not have an effect on their happiness (i.e., they may perceive a lot of corruption happening in their country, they would not let that determine how happy they are).
-In countries where people reported feeling happier, the country population tend to be younger; however, their annual death rate seems to be higher, comparing to countries where people reported feeling not as happy. <br />
+The model suggests people feel happier when their country is financially stable, and their health, freedom, and social support are well-taken care of.
+Interestingly, perceived corruption doesn’t affect happiness.
+Happier countries tend to have younger populations but higher annual death rates.<br />

-Due to a lack of experimental control, causation cannot be inferred yet.
-It is recommended for future studies to explore the relationships between these variables so policies can be made to further increase people's happiness. <br />
+Due to a lack of experimental control, causation can’t be inferred.
+Future studies should explore these relationships further to inform policies that enhance happiness.

 ##### **Figure 1**.
 A pairplot illustrating the correlation between happiness & 13 other predictors.
 ![image](https://github.com/mchau29/mchau29.github.io/assets/113917229/916046e7-ad4f-4255-8d62-6e89d587c2ef)